 Nobody switches dental software for fun.
-It's disruptive, it's stressful, and if you've been on the same system for a decade, the thought of migrating feels somewhere between "root canal" and "audit."
+It's a significant undertaking, and if you've been on the same system for a decade, the thought of migrating can feel daunting.

-But sometimes you have to rip the bandage off.
-And when that time comes, you need to know what it actually costs — not the number on the vendor's proposal, but the full picture including the stuff they'd rather not mention.
+But sometimes a change is necessary to move your practice forward.
+And when that time comes, you need to know what it actually costs — not just the number on the vendor's proposal, but the full investment picture including items that may not appear in the initial quote.

 We broke it down.